redmorningyoga/redmorningyoga.github.io/tabs/classes.md

       post: |
         Join me for balanced, all-levels yoga at Paddington Uniting Church — no need to book, just come along.

-        🧘‍♀️ These classes are open to everyone, whether you're brand new or have been practicing for a while.

         📍 **Paddington Uniting Church**, 395 Oxford St

         🗓️ Wednesdays 6:00 pm and Saturdays 9:00 am